 They are the experts in that system and will be able to help you find the best way to both achieve and measure progress against your goals.

 This conversation may take place during the initial sales process or while you are configuring and implementing the system.
-Take the time to discuss your goals at this point and make sure you understand how they are being addressed in the system.
-That way you start using your new CRM system with your goals in mind—right from the word go.
+Take the time to discuss your goals and ensure you understand how they are being addressed in the system.
+That way, you start using your new CRM system with your goals in mind—right from the get-go.

 Alternatively, you may come back to this at some later date, either because you are expanding your use of the system or your business has evolved into a new area.
-Either way, I would always recommend going back to discuss these new goals with your account manager (or customer success manager).
+Either way, I recommend discussing these new goals with your account manager (or customer success manager).

-This will give you the opportunity to discuss your goals with someone who knows your CRM system inside and out.
+This will allow you to discuss your goals with someone who knows your CRM system inside and out.
 You can pick their brains about the best way to record and manage your processes.